Red hot bust: Australian police seize 400 kilos of 'ice' hidden in chili sauce bottles

-SYDNEY (Reuters) - Four men have been arrested for smuggling 400 kilograms of crystal meth, or ice, worth an estimated A$300 million ($210 million) concealed in bottles of sriracha hot chilli sauce from the United States, Australian police said on Thursday.
+SYDNEY (Reuters) - Four men have been arrested for smuggling 400 kilograms of crystal meth, or ice, worth an estimated A$300 million ($210 million) concealed in bottles of sriracha hot chili sauce from the United States, Australian police said on Thursday.

-A search of an air cargo consignment that had arrived at a Sydney freight depot from the United States last week found 768 bottles of sriracha chili sauce, “with presumptive testing returning a positive indicator for methylamphetamine (ice),” New South Wales state police said in a statement.
+A search of an air cargo consignment that had arrived at a Sydney freight depot from the United States on Oct.
+15 found 768 bottles of sriracha chili sauce, “with presumptive testing returning a positive indicator for methylamphetamine (ice),” New South Wales state police said in a statement.

 Police arrested a 36-year old on Sunday and made two more arrests on Monday in the carpark of a hotel in Sydney’s central business district.